chindris/silverback-template/README.md

 ## CMS run

-Navigate to the `apps/cms` folder (in case the enviroment variable were not loaded, just run `direnv allow`) and then run `drush serve` or `pnpm dev`.
+Navigate to the `apps/cms` folder (in case the enviroment variables were not loaded, just run `direnv allow`) and then run `drush serve` or `pnpm dev`.
 This should start Drupal at `localhost:8888`.
 The Drupal instance comes with an admin user which has the credentials: `admin/admin`.

 ## Further settings
 Inside the template, there are a few places where you will need to replace some placeholder strings with the actual values for the project: